El Chavo Animado: Telecast

 The show was aired on Canal 5, and repeats were also shown on Las Estrellas and Cartoon Network Latin America.
-134 episodes aired between 2006 and 2014 and starts a hiatus.

 El Chavo Animado also aired in English via Kabillion's on-demand service in the USA.
 Although it was part of the video-on-demand service, the series did not appear on the Kabillion website until the site's April 2012 relaunch.
-The series is currently airing on bitMe and Distrito Comedia as of 2020.
+The series is currently airing on BitMe and Distrito Comedia as of 2020.

 Spin-offs and merchandise

 Televisa released six episodes of El Chavo in Mexico in 2007.
 The same collection was released by Universal Video Entertainment in Brazil in 2008 as Chaves em Desenho Animado.
-Quico, La Popis (Phoebe), Don Ramón (Mr. Raymond), Doña Florinda (Mrs. Worthmore) and Professor Jirafales (Professor Girafalges) dolls were marketed in Mexico in 2004.
+Quico, La Popis (Phoebe), Don Ramón (Mr. Raymond), Doña Florinda (Mrs. Worthmore) and Profesor Jirafales (Professor Girafalde) dolls were marketed in Mexico in 2004.

 Video games

-A video game based on the series was developed by Kaxan Media Group and released in Mexico on 27 April 2012 for the Wii by Slang Publishing and Televisa Home Entertainment.
+A video game based on the series was developed by Kaxan Media Group and released in Mexico on April 27, 2012, for the Wii by Slang Publishing and Televisa Home Entertainment.
 La Vecindad de El Chavo (a Facebook social-network game) was released in March 2012 by Playful Play, a game development company in Monterrey, Mexico.
-By 3 October 2012, the game had three million registered players.
-It closed on 4 August 2014.
+By October 3, 2012, the game had three million registered players.
+It closed on August 4, 2014.
 In 2014, El Chavo Kart was released for the Xbox 360, PlayStation 3, and Android.
 However, the Android version has since been delisted from the Google Play Store.
 In 2014, another game was released exclusively on Android, titled El Chavo: A Carnival in the Apartments.
 It was developed by Blue River SA.
 In this game, a carnival is taking place in the housing complex, and we can play minigames to win tickets to get powerups.
 The game was able to be played in Spanish, English (using the names from the Kabillion dub), and Brazilian Portuguese.
 However, the game has since been delisted from the Google Play Store.

 El Chapulín Colorado Animado

 After the success of El Chavo Animado, Televisa and Ánima Estudios developed an animated series based on El Chapulín Colorado (another show created by Roberto Gómez Bolaños).
-It premiered on veo.tv on 13 April 2015, and on television on 26 July of that year.
+It premiered on veo.tv on April 13, 2015, and on television on July 26 of that year.

+Successor

+First presented in Los Angeles, then at MIPCOM in Cannes, a new CG-animated series adaptation of El Chavo del Ocho is in development.
+It will be produced by THR3 Media Group.
+It will feature the return of La Chilindrina, a character absent in the previous animated series.